L4n22/AmsiBypass-CommandExecutor/README.md

 ## Important

 - It is important to verify that the commands contained in the base64 belong exclusively to PowerShell to ensure their correct execution.
-- It exclusively uses Invoke-Expression so that the command is executed in the patched powershell, thus preventing a new instance from being created.
+- You should always try to use Invoke-Expression so that the command is executed in the patched powershell, thus avoiding the creation of a new instance.

 An example of a command that contains only PowerShell statements and can be base64 encoded: